Back

 In addition to practice, College Board also provides every student with an evidence-based set of tools to make it easier for them to identify their strengths and navigate their path to postsecondary options.

-Students can use the new, free BigFuture School mobile app—designed specifically for in-school test takers—to view their scores, the Career Insights Snapshot, customized future-planning guidance, and messages from colleges.
-No student data is ever shared through BigFuture School; students decide if and when to share their information directly with the institutions they're interested in.
+Students can use the free BigFuture School mobile app—designed specifically for students taking the test during a school day—to view their scores, the Career Insights Snapshot, customized future-planning guidance, and messages from colleges.
+No student data in BigFuture School is ever shared with third parties; students decide if and when to share their information directly with the institutions they're interested in.

 Innovations for Excellence